jkmackie/car_price_prediction/docs/README.md

 * Trim spelling fix, None fix, and NaN fix was counterintuitive.
 Fixing NaN only produced the best result!
 * **Certain prices are actually down payments.
 Usually $1,000 or less and "down" may be in the listing.**

+### Week 4 Notes - Draft
+*Notes November 14 - November 20*
+* Wrote script to download images for 7,300 vehicle listings.
+* Built residuals visualization with bounds marking 3 standard deviations
+* Improved invalid price identification by mining text for money "Down".
+* Added VIN feature which revealed 60% of listings are duplicates!
+This also caused data leakage because duplicates may fall in both train and test.

+### Week 5 Notes - Draft
+*Notes November 21 - November 27*
+* Rebuilt Make/Model/Trim pipeline to better use regular expressions.